-This month I want to focus on the importance of managing the communications and relationships with your customer.
+This month I want to focus on the importance of managing customer relationships and the communications with them.

 Smaller retailers typically can build up a closer relationship with customers, as they will generally be part of the local community and they will get to know them, especially if they are loyal regulars.
-However, that shouldn’t mean that small retailers assume that they don’t need to work just as hard as the chain stores when it comes to good quality customer engagement – through communications and relationship management.
+However, that shouldn’t mean that small retailers assume that they don’t need to work just as hard as the chain stores when it comes to good quality customer engagement – through communications and managing customer relationships.

 Good customer communication is essential and it starts before they even cross the threshold of the store – through your advertising, social media, website, and windows.
 The way you communicate your brand and offer sets expectations as to the service and experience in the mind of the customer – so it is critical that you don’t over promise and under deliver.